 Wharton MBA application process

-The application process at Wharton is similar to what you must have gone through or read for most other business schools.
+The Wharton MBA application process is similar to what you must have gone through or read for most other business schools.
 However, the process of applying to the full-time MBA program at Wharton and the EMBA program is vastly different from one another.

 For the EMBA program, only two rounds of applications are provided with deadlines in December for round 1 and February for round 2.